ibrahimincognito/Mumbai-Retail-Intelligence/README.md

 ### 2. Database & Spatial Analysis — PostgreSQL + PostGIS

 The database layer is designed around a **star-schema-oriented analytical structure** and uses PostGIS for geospatial operations.
+PostGIS is a spatial extension for PostgreSQL that turns your regular database into a geographic information system (GIS).

+### PostGIS Note

+While PostGIS was installed and enabled as the spatial backend, the current analysis uses latitude/longitude as standard coordinates without leveraging advanced spatial functions.
+This was a deliberate scope decision to focus on category-based scoring.
+Future versions can incorporate spatial queries for distance-based competitor density, catchment area analysis, and cluster detection.

 The SQL analysis layer contains **6 analytical queries**, including location scoring, rankings, competitor density, and market-gap analysis.